 • Reimbursement is a supplement to other financial assistance for which employees may be eligible.
 Employees are required to explore and report amounts of alternate financial assistance

 • Reimbursement is based on satisfactory completion of each course.
 Satisfactory completion is attainment of a grade of at least C for all course work at the undergraduate level, and B at the graduate level

-For a detailed list of reimbursable expenses, please refer to the Governor's Office of Employee Relations M/C Tuition Reimbursement Program Guide.
+For a detailed list of reimbursable expenses, please refer to the M/C Tuition Reimbursement Program Guide located on the Governor's Office of Employee Relations website.